The Joe Schmo Show: Joe Schmo 2 (2004)

 In 2004, Spike TV aired a second season of The Joe Schmo Show, called Joe Schmo 2 and tagged, "The Schmo must go on."
 Rather than duplicate the premise of the first season, producers satirized reality dating shows such as The Bachelor and The Bachelorette with a fake show called Last Chance for Love.
 This time the premise was to fool two people, a man and a woman.
 The male role was filled by Tim Walsh, while Ingrid Wiese was chosen to be the female "schmo".
 The series premiered on June 15, 2004.

 Ralph Garman returned to host the second season as Derek Newcastle, dying his hair blond and wearing a fake beard, glasses, blue contact lenses, and false teeth plus spoke with a British accent so he would not be recognized by the new contestants.

 The original "Joe Schmo," Matt Kennedy Gould, taped a cameo appearance during an episode of Joe Schmo 2 as a pizza delivery man, but the segment was cut when the network decided to shorten the episode; it did appear on the DVD.
 Joe Schmo 2 was released on DVD with additional and uncensored footage in 2009.

-The series took an unexpected twist within minutes of its beginning when Wiese became suspicious of some of her fellow contestants (especially when one, who had only been hired for the first episode and was not aware of the nature of the program, told Wiese that her agent had arranged for her to appear on the show).
+The series took an unexpected twist within minutes of its beginning when Wiese became suspicious of some of her fellow contestants (especially when one — who had only been hired for the first episode as a "contestant" to be immediately eliminated, and was not aware of the nature of the program — told Wiese that her agent had arranged for her to appear on the show).
 Throughout the next few episodes, Wiese began noticing additional plot holes and moments that seemed scripted.
 Things reached a head when the character of "Cammy", who was supposed to be telling Ingrid a secret, paused her story in order to allow the cameraman to change batteries.
-Wiese began openly questioning the contest, eventually stating during an interview segment that she didn't believe it was real.
+Wiese began openly questioning the contest, eventually stating during an interview segment that she did not believe it was real.

 Since Walsh had not suspected anything was awry, the producers continued to conduct the show as it was while at the same time trying to figure out what to do with Wiese.
 It was finally decided that the producers would reveal to Wiese that she had correctly deduced that the entire thing was a hoax during an activity where Walsh was not present.
 Wiese was then made an offer: as long as she agreed to stay on the show, in effect becoming a cast member herself, and to not reveal the hoax to Walsh, she would receive the same $100,000 prize that Walsh would be given at the end of the series had he himself not figured the hoax out.
 Wiese agreed.
-In her place as the female "schmo", Upper St. Clair, Pennsylvania native Amanda Naughton was added to the cast.
-Naughton was a contestant that previously wasn't chosen to appear on the show.
+In her place as the female "schmo", Upper St. Clair Township, Pennsylvania native Amanda Naughton was added to the cast.
+Naughton was a contestant that previously was not chosen to appear on the show.